mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 Thus, the feature can be used to attach location labels to parse errors, or
-indeed define *regions* in which parse errors are processed in some way.
-The
+indeed to define *regions* in which parse errors are processed in some way.
-idiom is quite useful, so there is even a non-primitive helper called
+The idiom is quite useful, so there is even a non-primitive helper called
-`region` defined in terms of the `observing` primitive:
+`region`, defined in terms of the `observing` primitive:

 ```haskell
 -- | Specify how to process 'ParseError's that happen inside of this